S. B. John: Awards and recognition

 John has been listed among the 20 best Pakistani ghazal singers of all time.

 Recent activity

 In November 2019, he served as one of the judges on a panel of judges consisting of veteran musicians on Obhartay Sitaray (Budding Stars) – an annual inter-school singing competition for students sponsored by The Citizens Foundation of Pakistan annually.

-Indian film producer Mahesh Bhatt re-recorded John's 1959 song in the voice of his son, Glenn John.
-Bhatt also used this song in his film ‘Woh Lamhe’.

-John led a retired life in Karachi until his death on June 5, 2021.
+John led a retired life in Karachi until his death on 5 June 2021.